 Advantages of targeted therapy

-Targeted therapy may be beneficial due to the advantages that it offers:
+Targeted therapy may be beneficial because it:

 - specifically targets cancer cells

-- not toxic to healthy cells
+- is not toxic to healthy cells

 Disadvantages of targeted therapy

-Factors to keep in mind and discuss with an oncologist include:
+Points to discuss with an oncologist include:

 - the current status of the cancer